Fantomcat: Season 1

-Series 2
+Season 2

-DVD and VHS releases
+Home media

 On 13 January 2003 in the United Kingdom, Cinema Club and Granada Media released 2 DVDs and videos of Fantomcat, one with Episodes 1 and 2, and one with Episodes 3 and 4.

 Previously, in 1996, Telstar Home Entertainment released 3 videos as part of their Star Kids range.

 So far, the rest of the first series and the second series have not been officially released in the United Kingdom, but bootleg copies of the first and second series exist, and can be requested from ITV Viewer Requests.
 As of January 2022, both series were made available for streaming on BritBox.

 In Serbia, Beokolp released 2 DVDs of Fantomcat, one with Episodes 14, 15, 16 and 10, and one with Episodes 5, 6, 7 and 22.